-How to Cut a Peach in 30 Seconds
+How to Cut a Peach in Only 15 Seconds

 Right now I’m picturing Nicolas Cage saying “I could eat a peach for hours”, and then I’m picturing John Travolta AS Nicolas Cage practicing saying the same thing.

 The farmer’s market had the first peaches of the season this week!
 I snapped up a few juicy organic ones, came home, and quickly was disappointed to find out they were clingstone peaches.

 Clingstone peaches are the drunk friend at a party kind of peach; they just don’t make life easy for you.
 The stone or pit of a clingstone peach won’t easily twist away from the fruit like a freestone peach will.
 Both kinds are super delicious, but clingstones are high maintenance.

 I’ve developed a fast way to cut a peach in only 15 seconds and I really want to share it with you.
 Because nerdy life hacks own my heart.

 Do You Need to Peel a Peach to Eat It?